 The design process of James Bathe Reserve was able to produce a result that incorporated all the design elements into a package that was constructed to a high standard.
 There were some construction concerns that resulted in needing to access the project contingency.
 The main issue was that the latent soil conditions were silty and could not be effectively compacted.
 This resulted in the need to remove excess soil from the site and import suitable material.

-Throughout the design and construction, communication between all stakeholders was vital to the successful completion of the project.
+Throughout the design and Construction Phase Consulting Services, communication between all stakeholders was vital to the successful completion of the project.
 Regular design meetings were undertaken and feedback from the meetings implemented.

 When this project started, the Cardinia Shire Mayor Councillor Jeff Springfield said “Council is excited to provide our community with such a wonderful reserve, which encourages social connectedness by offering spaces for our residents to gather and participate in activities and programs".